Universalis-FFXIV/Universalis/README.md

 # Universalis
 A crowdsourced market board aggregator.
-Not necessarily ever intended for widespread use, simply an experiment at this time.
+Not even nearly completed, though contributions are welcome.

 # Development
 Clone the repo, and then `npm install` to download the dependencies.
 Use `npm run-script start-dev` to test it on localhost.